 WILLIAM LLOP HAS A FEW IDEAS…..CONSIDER THE FOLLOWING:

 Our current tax code is awarding mediocrity.

-When a student’s income exceeds $60,000 their loan interest becomes partially deductible.
-But when a student’s income exceeds $75,000 their loan interest is no longer deductible.
 We’re rewarding students for not earning a middle class income.
+The current tax code is rewarding mediocrity.
 Let’s level the playing field and simplify the tax code.

 Make all student loan interest deductible up to $2,500.00 per year once the student graduates.
 For every year thereafter, increase the $2,500.00 by the inflation rate.

 We now have a cottage industry of companies that finance students.
 They promise a student’s dreams will be fulfilled through college education, but they charge exorbitant interest rates and fees for those dreams.
 Often students owe interest on their loans as soon as they are approved or interest accrues until graduation, leaving the student with a massive debt to go with their new diploma.
-That may not be a concern for an engineering student or computer science major, but for every recipient of a Bachelor of Arts Degree in English with an emphasis on Russian Literature, there are few employment opportunities. ;
+That may not be a concern for an engineering student or computer science major, but for lesser degrees, there may be few employment opportunities.

-And a lack of jobs does not prevent an individual from owing on their loans.
-There’s no forgiveness.
+A lack of jobs does not prevent an individual from owing on their loans.
+There’s no debt forgiveness.
 Student debt load cannot be discharged in Bankruptcy.
 This guarantees that the lender will be repaid at various interest rates over the former students’ lifetime.
 Ouch.